Ashok0/EnderalVREssentials/README.md

 [**Spell Wheel VR v1.1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.

-[**Maps - SE v1.2**](https://www.nexusmods.com/enderal/mods/49?tab=files): You can now buy maps that will show you the landmarks of the region.

 [**NavigateVR v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass
 - Replace "LHandTamrielSettlements.dds" and "RHandTamrielSettlements.dds" with maps of your choice from the "Maps - SE" mod to make the default Navigate VR map artwork lore friendly to Enderal.

+[**Splashes of Skyrim - VR v1.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.

 [**DragonbornSpeaksNaturally - Beta v0.21.0-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.

-[**Splashes of Skyrim - VR v1.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin v1.7.2**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.